HabitRPG/habitica-android/README.md

 ##### [View Releases](https://github.com/HabitRPG/habitrpg-android/releases)

+If you are deploying the companion self-hosted server (`https://github.com/sudoxnym/habitica-self-host`), use the APKs named below so the login screen can target that backend out of the box.

 Self-hosted builds published from this repository include two APKs in each release:

 - `habitica-self-host-debug.apk` – debuggable build with developer tooling enabled